plumed/plumed.github.io/cite.md

 How to cite PLUMED
 -----------------------------
-The development of open source software is not the work of only a few core developers, but the effort of an entire community of users, developers, and contributors.
+The development of the PLUMED open source library is not only the hard work of a few core developers, but also the collective effort of an entire community of users, developers, and contributors.
 In early 2019, we acknowledged this successfull working model by founding the [PLUMED consortium](http://www.plumed-nest.org/Members.html).
-In this spirit, we kindly ask you to use the following (or similar) wording in any work published using PLUMED:
+In this spirit, we kindly invite you to use the following (or equivalent) wording in any work published using PLUMED:

 *"This work was carried out using the open-source, community-developed PLUMED library [1], version 2.x [2] (or alternatively version 1.x [3])."*

 **Additionally:**

-- If you used one of the indepedent PLUMED modules, please also cite the appropriate reference(s)!
+- If you use one of the indepedent PLUMED modules or some specific PLUMED features, please also cite the appropriate reference(s)!
+You can find a complete list of suggested references in the PLUMED log file

-- If you deposited your data on [PLUMED-NEST](http://www.plumed-nest.org), we invite you to add the    following sentence to your manuscript: *"All the data and PLUMED input files required to reproduce the results reported in this paper can be found on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [1]"*.
+- If you deposit your data on [PLUMED-NEST](http://www.plumed-nest.org), we invite you to add the following sentence to your manuscript: *"All the data and PLUMED input files required to reproduce the results reported in this paper can be found on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [1]"*.

 **References**